Kacper Filipiak: Amateur years

 Filipiak could only enter Players Tour Championship events the 2012/2013 season.
 He played in five, but could only qualify for the first round in three, losing his match once there in all of them.
 He entered Q School in 2014 but was unable to win enough matches to earn a main tour card.
 He played in three of the six European Tour events in the 2014/2015 season with his only win coming at the Gdynia Open, where he beat Gerard Greene 4–2, before falling 4–0 to Oliver Lines in the second round.
 He once again had an unsuccessful Q School.
 Filipiak lost in the quarter-finals of the 2015 IBSF World Under-21 Snooker Championship 6–5 to Josh Boileau.

 After beating Gerard Greene 4–3 at the Gdynia Open, Filipiak made his televised debut in the second round against Andrew Higginson and lost 4–3.
 He won the 2019 EBSA European Snooker Championship.
 He therefore gained a two-year professional tour card to return to the tour for the 2019/2020 and 2020/2021 seasons.

 At the end of the 2020/2021 season, Filipiak was ranked 86th, and therefore lost his place on the tour.
+He announced his retirement from professional snooker following a 6-3 defeat to Zhao Xintong during the third qualifying round of the 2021 World Snooker Championship.